 Set up a food and drink station at the clubhouse or midway through the course with simple snacks, water, and soft drinks.

 For fun, include music near gathering spots like the starting hole or post-event celebration area.
-Keep the energy light and social to make the night memorable for everyone.

 Focus on Safety for Night Golf Events